AirPods are a luxury with a price tag of at least $160, which is hard for most people to pay for something that doesn’t work as intended.

 Step 9: Disable Wi-Fi from your iPhone

-Although we don’t know why some Airpods users found that audio-related issues stopped after turning off Wi-Fi, we will investigate the cause of this problem in the next step.
+Why does my AirPods keep turning off?
+Although we don’t know why some Airpod users found that audio-related issues stopped after turning off Wi-Fi, we will investigate the cause of this problem in the next step.

 Step 10: Find sources of interference with Bluetooth or Wi-Fi.